djinnome/annot2pathologic/README.md

 ## Future work
 * Generate an organism.dat file from the NCBI taxonomy that will allow you to run pathologic from the command-line, rather than invoking pathway-tools.
-* Require only pointing to the base directory of a Mycoco sm download, and annot2pathologic.py will find all the appropriate annotation files automagically.
+* Require only pointing to the base directory of a Mycocosm download, and annot2pathologic.py will find all the appropriate annotation files automagically.
 * Require only pointing to the base URL of a Mycocosm download, and annot2pathologic.py will download the files it needs and convert them to pathologic file format automagically.